radovluk/Smart-Contract-Exercise/README.md

 - **Task**: Re-entrancy is one of the most damaging vulnerabilities in Ethereum's history.
 This well-documented type of attack gained notoriety in 2016 with the infamous DAO hack.
 In this exercise, you will learn how to identify and exploit various types of re-entrancy attacks, as well as implement proper mitigation strategies.
 - **Topics**: single-function re-entrancy, cross-function re-entrancy, cross-contract re-entrancy, read-only re-entrancy, DAO, mutex, CEI pattern

+### 06 - Fool the Oracle
+- **Task**: Oracles are essential components in decentralized applications that require external data.
+In this exercise, you will become familiar with both synchronous and asynchronous types of oracles, learn about the concept of decentralized exchanges, and understand their use as on-chain oracles.
+Finally, you will practically implement a price oracle manipulation attack using a flash loan.
+- **Topics**: asynchronous oracle, synchronous oracle, AMMs, DEX, liquidity pool, stable coin, USDC, constant product, slippage, flashloan

 ## Getting Started

 1. Clone the repository.